-The Connecticut Food bank has an affiliated distribution center in New London.
-The Gemma E. Moran United Way / Labor Center operates as its own entity, receiving food from us as well as working with local food and financial donations from local residents, organizations and companies.
+Connecticut Food bank has an affiliated distribution center in New London.
+The Gemma E. Moran United Way / Labor Bank operates as its own entity, receiving food from us as well as working with local food and financial donations from local residents, organizations and companies.

-The Gemma E. Moran United Way / Labor Food Center was created in 1988.
+The Gemma E. Moran United Way / Labor Food Bank was created in 1988.
 It is a coalition of the Labor Movement of Southeastern Connecticut and the United Way.
-The Food Center distributes food to more than eighty food-assistance programs throughout New London County, including soup kitchens, shelters, residential rehabilitation programs, and programs for the elderly, children and teens, and victims of abuse.
+The Food Bank distributes food to more than eighty food-assistance programs throughout New London County, including soup kitchens, shelters, residential rehabilitation programs, and programs for the elderly, children and teens, and victims of abuse.